Hamilton Road Cemetery, Deal: Notable Axis interments from the Battle of Britain (1940)

 Although the burials of three of the four crew-members in the cemetery are listed on the Commonwealth War Graves home page for Deal Cemetery, there are no individual cemetery reports for them as there are for the other foreign interments in the cemetery.

-In 1959, German casualties who were not buried in either military cemeteries or in Commonwealth War Grave Commission plots were moved to Cannock Chase German war cemetery in Staffordshire to be reinterred with other German casualties.
 The crew of 3495 U5+DM, having already been buried in an administered plot, were not moved, and form part of a very small group of Axis casualties that are still to be found in their original World War II era plots in the United Kingdom and Channel Islands.
 They are more unusual still, as the VDK specifically states that many of the burials in Cannock Chase consist of casualties from fallen combat aircraft and/or were washed ashore elsewhere, making this unmoved burial an even rarer event.

-Leutnant Mollenhauer, along with several other Germans who were buried in the Aylesham cemetery, was disinterred on 29 October 1962, and was re-buried in Cannock Chase.
-His grave is in Block: 1, Row 9, Grave 326.

 CWGC records indicate that there are less than one hundred remaining German interments in Kent, almost all of whom are buried near World War II RAF Bases; These include eighteen casualties at Margate cemetery which was close to RAF Manston, seventeen at Maidstone Cemetery which was located near RAF Detling & RAF West Malling, and fifty-nine at Hawkinge Cemetery, very close to RAF Hawkinge.
 Casualty details of German interments are not given in CWGC cemetery reports, however, and the online resources available on the VDK website concentrate around Cannock Chase and St. Peter Port, Guernsey, meaning that German casualty details are generally only obtainable through a direct request to the CWGC or its German counterpart, or by visiting and locating the interments directly.

 Their bomber was never recovered, and still lies in the English channel as an unmarked war grave.
 However, the East Kent Mercury newspaper (1 April 2010) has printed a story stating that part of a World War II German bomber – apparently a tail fin and rudder – has been washed up on the beach at Kingsdown after a storm, and that local divers have also previously found a propeller and part of what they believed to be part of the undercarriage.
 The plane, states the paper, is "believed to be that of a Dornier Do 17..."
 The discovery has been officially reported to the Receiver of Wreck.